Venkatchavan/SDSRH/README.md

 ### Topics and Software Engineering techniques
 *1. Git*
-usage of GitHub for the whole project time https://github.com/Venkatchavan/SDSRH/commits/main https://github.com/Venkatchavan/SDSRH/commits/develop
+usage of GitHub for the whole project https://github.com/Venkatchavan/SDSRH/commits/main

+usage of GitHub for the branch https://github.com/Venkatchavan/SDSRH/commits/develop

 *2. UML*